 The road then flattened out as we neared Meo Vac.
 There doesn’t seem to be much to do in Meo Vac (unless you’re there for the Sunday market) so we basically just turned around and headed back.
 My Korean friend decided he wanted to stop across the road from a wedding reception and take photos of the guests; you’ve got to wonder what they were thinking!
 The drive back to Dong Van, and then to Sa Phin (more about that in another post) was obviously very scenic, but it was also punctuated by several drive-by shootings — my (very temporary) travel companion would shove his camera out the window and hold down the trigger, often just metres away from someone’s face.

 The Ma Pi Leng Pass, from Dong Van to Meo Vac, is home to some of the best scenery in Southeast Asia.
 I’d recommend hiring a motorbike or walking — it’s mostly downhill after the first 5 kilometres — but hiring a car isn’t a bad way to go either.
 The guy at Lam Tung Hotel speaks pretty decent English and can help you sort out transport.
-I’ll be writing more about Dong Van soon, including an awesome walk I did just outside of town.
+I wrote a Ha Giang travel guide — make sure to check it out!
 One more thing…I did this trip in winter but it’d be a lot more impressive in summer, before the rice has been harvested.
 It’s still worth it in winter but it’s something to be aware of.

 What is the nicest road you’ve driven down?
 Let me know in the comments below!